luizfern12/FFEMeasy/README.md

 This software is being made as a utility for me first, please don't question my choices.
 I'm a noob and don't have a lot of time to build something super polished.

+PS: I'm open to PRs and sugestions, just don't expect me to port the app to another framework like Avalonia, Flutter, etc or use another ffmpeg lib.

 ## Building
 Install Unity 6000.0.46f1 and well... build it the same way as any other unity project